Fair Enough? A map of the current limitations of the requirements to have fair algorithms: What do we mean by unfair discrimination?

-Agreeing on what we mean in concrete terms when we state that a particular group of individuals is discriminated against is one of the trickiest issues to deal with.
-Quantitative studies to assess the presence of unjust discrimination has naturally turned mainly to legal literature and anti-discrimination legislation frameworks to come up with concrete mechanisms underlying ``unfair'' practices in decision-making.
+Clarifying what we mean in concrete terms when we state that a particular group of individuals is discriminated against is probably the single most important piece that is still missing.
+Quantitative studies to assess the presence of unjust discrimination have naturally turned mainly to legal literature and anti-discrimination legislative frameworks to come up with concrete mechanisms underlying unfair practices in decision-making.

 The legal debate on the topic, as well as the legislative provisions, is highly diversified, and in various respects still very much open.
-Moreover, the concept of discrimination has deep roots in both political and moral philosophy, with arguments that go beyond the focus on how to fairly compare people belonging to different social groups, and rather discuss on what grounds individuals should be compared at all, with debates going as far as discussing merit and desert as true drivers of individual successes.
+Moreover, the concept of discrimination has deep roots in both political and moral philosophy, with arguments that go beyond the focus on how to fairly compare people belonging to different social groups, and rather discuss on what grounds individuals should be compared at all, with debates going as far as discussing merit and desert as true drivers of individual success.

-In light of this, it should come as little surprise that the need for ``fair'' algorithms has a variety of nuances and complexities, many originating from very fundamental and hotly contested conceptions, which we can barely hope to be met at all.
+In light of this, it should come as little surprise that the need for fair algorithms has a variety of nuances and complexities, many originating from very fundamental and hotly contested conceptions, which we can barely hope to be met at all.

 In the following section, we summarise the basic legal notions that have guided most of the literature on quantitative assessment of unjust discrimination of protected groups in ADM.